GoogleCloudPlatform/spanner-migration-tool/web/README.md

 ### Typemap

-(1) `/typemap` is a GET API which returns the source type to list of spanner type map, which can be used for manual type maping from the UI.
+(1) `/typemap` is a GET API which returns a map that, for each source type, provides the potential Spanner types that can be used for that source type.
+This map can be used for customization of type mapping in the UI.

 #### Method